iota11/15472-A1/VulkanTest/VulkanTest/s72-main/README.md

 - `"topology":"..."` (required) -- the primitive type and layout used in the mesh.
 Valid values are <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPrimitiveTopology.html">VkPrimitiveTopology</a> identifiers without the prefix (e.g., `"TRIANGLE_LIST"`).
 - <code>"count":<var>N</var></code> (required) -- the number of vertices in the mesh.
-- `"indices":{ ... }` (optional -- if specified, a data stream containing indices for indexed drawing commands.
+- `"indices":{ ... }` (optional) -- if specified, a data stream containing indices for indexed drawing commands.
 - `"attributes":{ ... }` (required) -- named data streams containing the mesh attributes.
+- <code>"material":<var>i</var></code> (optional) -- reference to a material to use for this mesh.
+If not specified, the mesh should be drawn with the default material.

 **Mesh attributes.**
 Mesh *attribute*s are data streams used to define the mesh vertices.
-*Attribute* stream names should follow the naming convention used by <a href="https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#meshes-overview">glTF</a> (e.g., using `"POSITION"` for the position stream, `"NORMAL"` for vertex normals, `"COLOR"` for vertex colors, and so on).
+*Attribute* stream names should follow the naming convention used by <a href="https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#meshes-overview">glTF</a> (e.g., using `"POSITION"` for the position stream, `"NORMAL"` for vertex normals, `"COLOR"` for vertex colors, `"TEXCOORD"` for texture coordinates, `"TANGENT"` for tangent (xyz) + bitangent sign (w), and so on).
-However, stream formats are not restricted by the glTF conventions.
+However, stream formats are not restricted by the glTF conventions (and, indeed, `"COLOR"` and `"TEXCOORD"` are suffixed with an index in glTF but generally not in our example files).

 *Attribute*s have the following properties:
 - `"src":"..."` (required) -- file to read data from.
 Note that the path is specified relative to the ".s72" file.